Shagshag/prestashop-documentation/DiscountCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
-* This method is defined in classes\Discount.php line 160
+* This method is defined in [classes/Discount.php line 160](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Discount.php#160)

 #### Arguments